0xzoowa/hack-assembler/README.md

 # hack-assembler

-# The Hack Computer => Core Components, System Integration, ISA, and Assembly
+# Precursor: The Hack Computer - Core Components, System Integration, ISA, and Assembly

 ## Table of Contents